sudo-shakyo/personal-website/README.md

 # Personal Website

 A personal website built with **Django**, combining static templates with other stuff like a chatbot.
+PS: This project has a lot of buggy code, not well commented code, please forgive me for that.
 ---

 ##  Overview